 Our Children’s Offertory encourages young people to place their own gifts to God in the offering basket each week and provides a way for them to participate more fully in the Mass.
 Two styles of children’s envelopes are available.
 Both allow the children to write down how they’ve used a gift of time or talent to serve others.
 During the preparation of the altar the priest invites them forward to place their envelope in the special children’s basket.
 It is suggested that any money enclosed in the envelope comes from the child’s own funds, rather than a parent’s wallet.

-In an effort to connect children with God’s work throughout the world, some of the proceeds received are used to sponsor Fernando Miranda, a 9 year old living in Guatemala.
-The children’s sponsorship helps Fernando and his family meet basic needs for nutrition, medical care and education.
-Periodically messages from Fernando and outstanding acts of stewardship as noted on the envelopes are reported in the bulletin or parish newsletter.
+In an effort to connect children with God’s work throughout the world, some of the proceeds received are used to sponsor Jaemelyn Yabut, who lives in the Philippines.
+The children’s sponsorship helps Jaemelyn and her family meet basic needs for nutrition, medical care and education.
+Periodically messages from Jaemelyn and outstanding acts of stewardship as noted on the envelopes are reported in the bulletin or parish newsletter.

 Single children’s envelopes are always available at the doors of church.
 Families wishing to take home a complete boxed set may request them.
 Parents and grandparents find the children’s offertory to be a positive experience and a good conversation starter at home.